 I worked for Waldenbooks until January 2010, when they closed our store due to downsizing.
 As most avid readers remember, Borders (who owned Waldens) went bankrupt and closed all their doors about a year later.
 A sad time for all booklovers.

 Facing unemployment and a growing family (I married my high school sweetheart, Marc, and we have four beautiful children!), I decided to make my children proud of their mama.
 I decided to focus on writing as a career instead of a hobby.

 On my son's third birthday, I received an email from The Wild Rose Press stating they'd like to contract the short story I'd sent to them!
 I grabbed my two boys (3 & 1 at the time) and danced around the dining room.
 They laughed and giggled!

 After that, I knew I was meant to be an author.
 It feels like my whole life I've been training for this as my career.
 Perhaps I was born to be a writer?
 Who knows?
 But I love it and as long as readers keep reading them, I'll keep writing about my dreams.

 Have you read my blog?
-I post about my work, the books I read, my life and other things that strike my fancy!
+I post about my work, the books I read, my life and other things things!